TimKoenders/MSC_Thesis/README.md

 # 5 Methology

 Manifestos from various countries and election periods are subjected to advanced text-mining techniques, including topic modeling and sentiment analysis.
 Topic modeling may help objectively categorize and visualize the ideas political parties are promoting while sentiment analysis has the potential to show each political party’s attitude towards a policy idea.
 This process yields topic relevance and sentiment scores, forming the basis for a comprehensive party preference index.
-Specifically, to estimate how parties feel about government intervention towards limiting climate change, a party’s position is estimated using the following steps:
+Specifically, to estimate how parties feel about government intervention towards limiting climate change, following Orellana and Bisgin (2023), a party’s position is estimated using the following steps:

 • We use topic modeling to find the climate-change related topics;